SIGN UP FOR MY FREE EMAIL NEWSLETTER AND NEVER MISS ANOTHER DELICIOUS FAMILY-FRIENDLY RECIPE

 • Can be stored at room temperature for up to 10 days.

-The Best Tip for making Old Fashioned Cherry Mash Chocolates
+The Best Tip for Making Old Fashioned Cherry Mash Chocolates

 • With a paper towel, pat the maraschino cherries as dry as possible.

 two pictures in a pinterest collage for cherry mash chocolates. you can see a plate of them and also one that has a bite out of it.
+The text of the title is at the top.

-5.0 from 10 reviews
+5.0 from 13 reviews

 Old Fashioned Cherry Mash Chocolates